Q&A about setting up foreign-owned Limited Liability Company in France

 • It must be a valid address where the company can receive official correspondence and notices from authorities.

-• The registered address can be commercial or residential property, but it must be legally allowed to be used as a business address.
+• The registered address can be commercial or residential property, but it must be legally allowed to be used as a business address. - Operating Address: The operating address is the location where the LLC conducts its day-to-day business activities.

 • The operating address can be the same as the registered address or a different location within France.